sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

     <img src="/slides/images/workflow.png" alt="workflow " width="300" height="300">
 </div>

 We previously mentioned that our project aims to simulate an e-commerce platform, so every product (before the sale) must do some checks.
 For instance it is important to verify if a number of credit card is valid.
 The workflow shown at the beginning represents the steps a product must go through before being sold.
-Essentially, a workflow in Orkes is an implementation of an activity diagram, consisting of a series of tasks to be executed in sequence.
+Essentially, a workflow in Conductor environment is an implementation of an activity diagram, consisting of a series of tasks to be executed in sequence.
 Specifically, our workflow want to represent the product sale process.
 It includes:

 1. Removing the product from the warehouse.